10 Best Things to Do in Seattle

 Some Alaska cruises start with a bonus: a visit to Seattle, the de facto capital of the Pacific Northwest.
-The Emerald City is in the middle of a $335 million project to replace its seawall, the latest in a series of rehabilitation developments and new attractions that have benefited the waterfront.
-Which Seattle spots are worth exploring before you embark?
-Read on to find out.
+In 2017, the Emerald City completed the replacement its seawall, the latest in a series of rehabilitation developments and new attractions that have benefited the waterfront.
+If you're going to be in Seattle, these are the spots are worth exploring before you embark.

 Steal: Mayflower Park Hotel – Location is important in a big city, and this 160-room hotel has one of the best you’ll find.
 The hotel is a short walk from Seattle Center, as well as the Monorail.
 For a historic hotel (it opened in 1927), accommodations are surprisingly comfortable: Beds are firm, bathrobes are plush, and there’s 24-hour room service.

 The place also offers some great packages, whether you're looking for special romantic touches or a martini-themed experience.

 Tip: We suggest you pay extra for a westerly (read Puget Sound) view, but it’s practically a requirement if you’re visiting in September or October.
 Because of how far north Seattle is, sunsets during this time of year are spectacular, and it’s worth the cash to witness them from the privacy of your own space.